porteux/porteux/README.md

 If you want to run Windows applications inside PorteuX, in the app store you can find both Wine and Multilib Lite xzm modules.
 Just like 05-devel and 06-crippled_sources, it's not recommended to have these 2 modules activated during boot time.

+To be able to read Asian characters, please download and activate the module [notoserifcjk-regular.xzm](https://github.com/porteux/porteux/raw/main/extras/notoserifcjk-regular.xzm).

 ## Default Username and Password

 username: guest<br />